 - 1. Application for registration in prescribed form; - 2.
 Decision of the authorized body of the legal entity or the court to liquidate the legal entity and to elect (appoint) the liquidation committee (liquidator); - 3.
 Certificate of state registration (re-registration) of a legal entity; - 4.
 Seals and stamps (if any); - 5.
 Decision to approve the liquidation balance sheet; - 6.
-Certificate of repositioning the documents of the liquidated legal entity with the state archive fund; - 7.
-Proof of payment of the registration fee; - 8.
-Power of attorney for a representative to represent the liquidated legal entity before the Ministry of Justice of the Kyrgyz Republic and its local offices; - 9.
+Certificates of no outstanding customs, tax and social security liabilities; - 7.
+Certificate of repositioning the documents of the liquidated legal entity with the state archive fund; - 8.
+Proof of payment of the registration fee; - 9.
+Power of attorney for a representative to represent the liquidated legal entity before the Ministry of Justice of the Kyrgyz Republic and its local offices; - 10.
 Copy of passport (or other identity document acceptable under Kyrgyz law) of an individual acting as a representative.